ivaneye/obsidian-files-cooker/README.md

 # Obsidian Files Cooker

-This is an obsidian plugin for moving search result to target folder。
+This is an obsidian plugin for search result。

 # Userage

+## Move search result to target folder
 - Query files from Search Plugin
 - Copy Search Result
 - Run Command 「Move files to ...」
 - Select target folder
+- Confirm

+## Move all links in current file to target folder
+- Run Command 「Move links in current file to ...」
+- Select target folder
-- Comfirm
+- Confirm